-If you are planning on getting high in the front range, the “Hiking Essentials” Guide can be your best friend.
-In less than five minutes, you can learn how to build your body, prepare for hiking, my tested list of gadgets and recommendations on what to do after the hike.
+If you plan to get high in the front range, the “Hiking Essentials” Guide can be your best friend.
+In less than five minutes, you can learn how to build your body, prepare for hiking, my tested list of gadgets, and recommendations on what to do after the hike.
 Whether you are a beginner or an avid hiker, you will find a few good tips.

 So, let’s go!